Colton Smith (fighter)

-Colton Thomas Smith (born August 14, 1987) is an American mixed martial artist who formerly competed in the Lightweight division of the Ultimate Fighting Championship.
+Colton Smith (born August 14, 1987) is an American former mixed martial artist who competed in the Lightweight division of the Ultimate Fighting Championship.
 Smith is best known for competing on, and winning The Ultimate Fighter: Team Carwin vs. Team Nelson.

 His dominant wrestling style allowed him to defeat all five fighters he faced in the tournament by decision.
 He is currently an active member of the U.S. Army.

 Early life

 Smith started wrestling at an early age.
 During high school, Smith wrestled for Ankeny High School at 145 pounds.
-Smith graduated high school in 2005.
+Smith graduated high school in 2005 and enlisted in the Army.

 Army career

 Smith, a Combat infantry soldier, earned airborne, ranger, and sapper tabs and has served tours in Iraq, Syria, Jordan and Afghanistan.
 While assigned to Echo Company, 4th Battalion, 3rd Infantry Regiment (Old Guard), Smith earned his Expert Infantryman Badge.
 Smith currently serves as the chief Combatives Instructor at III Corps and Fort Hood.
 Smith has since been selected for promotion to Sergeant First Class and expects to refocus on Army training.
 The Army Times admitted, after criticizing Smith's recent MMA performances, that they received backlash from their vocal readership indicating Smith's popularity among fellow servicemembers.